ClearCB/YatzyRefactor/README.md

 ## Yatzy

 Yatzy is a dice game which has similarities with the English game called poker dice.
+There are a lot of different types of yatzy, so you may find an other type of score table, in which other categories are included.

 ## Basic information